Pomax/browser-based-web-editor/README.md

 Note that the first user to log in after the initial setup becomes the default admin user.
 Any admin user will have a link to the admin page available - that page does very little right now, but will eventually allow for tasks like enabling and (un)suspending users, (un)suspending projects, and performing container maintenance.

+Also note that there are, technically, two login options, but the second is a dev-only "magic link" email login form that doesn't actually email anyone.
+Its only purpose is to let admins create test user accounts for messing around with.
+Always fun to suspend or delete test users!

 ## Docker?

 While project _content_ lives in the content directory on your computer (or your server, etc), you don't want it to _run_ in that context.
 That would give it access to.. well... everything, including other project's content, the editor's code, routing configs, etc. etc. So, instead, the runtime is handled by creating a Docker container (think virtual machine) running "Alpine" Linux with Node.js and Python preinstalled, with a project's content added in as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them).